waveform80/ubuntu-packaging-guide/docs/how-to/packaging-new-software.rst

     $ cd hello/debian
     $ rm *ex *EX

-You should now customise each of the files.
+You should now customize each of the files.

 In ``debian/changelog`` change the version number to an Ubuntu version: ``2.10-0ubuntu1`` (upstream version 2.10,